-UPMC research, with nearly 100 published works since 2000, has shown that people in certain clusters or categories were more at risk for a concussion and protracted recovery times.
+UPMC Sports Medicine Concussion Program research, with nearly 100 published works since 2000, has shown that people in certain clusters or groups were more at risk for a concussion and protracted recovery times.

-- Patients with a history of a learning disability
+- People with a history of a learning disability

 - Athletes who experience on-field dizziness immediately after sustaining a concussion are seven times more likely to face recovery periods of at least a month.

-- Fogginess and migraine-related symptoms occurring three or more days after the injury indicate the recovery period will last at least a month.
+- Fogginess and migraine-related symptoms occurring three or more days after the injury indicate the recovery period can last at least a month.

 Contact the UPMC Sports Medicine Concussion Program